-The controller probably did hear you but he/she is either on the land line or dealing with something else.
+The controller probably did hear you but they are either on the land line or dealing with something else.
 They will get back to you as soon as they can.
 Of course there is a chance that they did not hear you, so it is ok to call them again providing you have gave them plenty of time to reply.
-A sure way to annoy them is to call them every five seconds.
+A sure way to annoy a controller is to call them every five seconds.

 5. Press the PTT button before you speak, and hold it down until you have finished speaking.

 It may seem obvious, but I hear lots of pilots and student pilots who begin speaking before they have pressed the button, or release the button before they have finished.
 This results in a clipped transmission which the controller will have to clarify.

 6. Do not let Air Traffic Controllers stress you out.

 A good Air Traffic Controller will remain calm even during high workload or emergency situations.
 Though that is not always the case.

 Try to remain calm if a controller is angry at you or is talking in a stressful manner.
 You will find that they will start to match your behaviour and calm down themselves.
 In addition, it will help you remain calm and fly the aircraft which is your first priority.